iPhone 13 Pro vs iPhone 12 Pro: a worthy upgrade?

 iPhone 13 Pro vs iPhone 12 Pro: battery life

 This also goes hand in hand with Apple’s approach to iPhone’s battery life in general, the company is trying to keep battery life consistent throughout its models (whether or not it manages to do so is a different matter).
+All in all, the battery life has been improved but we need to run some independent tests to confirm those numbers.

 iPhone 13 Pro vs iPhone 12 Pro: price